darisoy/darisoy.github.io/README.md

-# d1r1karsy.github.io
+# darisoy.github.io
-This is Doruk Arisoy's working progress online portfolio.
+This is Doruk Arisoy's online portfolio.

-More projects will soon be added.